-Q. My submitted job is still in the queue - why is it not running?
+Q. My submitted job is stuck in the queue - why is it not running?

 A. There could be several reason why your job is not running: